datanav/docs/technical/membercare-exact.rst

      - "string"

-Membercare Invoices to Exact Quotations
+MemberCare Invoices to Exact Quotations
 ---------------------------------------
-Every Membercare Invoices will be synchronized with a Exact Quotations.
+Every MemberCare Invoices will be synchronized with a Exact Quotations.

-Once a link between a Membercare Invoices and a Exact Quotations is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a Exact Quotations is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Invoices and a Exact Quotations:
+The following properties are synchronized between a MemberCare Invoices and a Exact Quotations:

 .. list-table::
    :header-rows: 1

-   * - Membercare Invoices Property
+   * - MemberCare Invoices Property
      - Exact Quotations Property
      - Exact Data Type

-Membercare Organizations to Exact Accounts
+MemberCare Organizations to Exact Accounts
 ------------------------------------------
-Every Membercare Organizations will be synchronized with a Exact Accounts.
+Every MemberCare Organizations will be synchronized with a Exact Accounts.

-Once a link between a Membercare Organizations and a Exact Accounts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a Exact Accounts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Exact Accounts:
+The following properties are synchronized between a MemberCare Organizations and a Exact Accounts:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - Exact Accounts Property
      - Exact Data Type
    * - addresses.country.id